alphagov/verify-local-matching-service-example/README.md

 **Caveats**

+This example local matching service searches for matches through all address and surnames in the database regardless of their history.

-This example local matching service will only return `match` or `no match`.
+It will only return `match` or `no match`.
 It does not provide any fuzzy matching, for example matching `ONeill` to `O'Neill` or `Will` to `William`.
 The example does not provide any means of logging or investigating results.

 The example ignores any attributes where `verified` is set to `false`.
 This would be a suitable starting point for any service with an existing dataset expected to include most new users.

-The example is case insensitive and will remove any spaces in requests containing postcodes.
+The example is not case sensitive and will remove any spaces in requests containing postcodes.

 ## Run